Enhanced premelting at the ice-rubber interface using all-atom molecular dynamics simulation: Results and Discussion

-Besides the mean behavior within the layer, we speculate that the local nanostructure of the rubber molecules contributes to the heterogeneity in the layer, thus requiring a single-molecular dynamics analysis.
+Besides the mean behavior within the layer captured by MSD, we speculate that the local nanostructure of the rubber molecules contributes to the heterogeneity in the layer, thus requiring a single-molecular dynamics analysis.
 Here, from the measurement of the short-term molecular dynamics (64~ps) of ice premelting layers at the single-molecule resolution~\cite{yasuda2024layer}, we quantify the ratio of mobile-liquid-like molecules.

-We computed the score $g(\bm{x})$ for the four premelting layers, which represents differences from the bulk ice molecules on the short-term dynamics, and compared the score to those of bulk solid and liquid water systems.
-For the rubber interface, Layers 1 and 2 show similar properties to the bulk liquid system (Fig.~\ref{fig:fig3}C).
-The threshold to classify solid and liquid molecules was determined at 269~K (Fig.~\ref{fig:fig3}C) and subsequently applied to all other temperatures, following the approach used in previous work \cite{yasuda2024layer}.
+This approach assigns to each short-term single-molecule trajectory, $\bm{x}$, a score, $g(\bm{x})$, that quantifies how different its dynamics are from those observed in the bulk ice.
+The model was trained on bulk solid and bulk liquid water at 269~K. Despite being trained only on bulk systems at a single temperature, the model successfully generalizes to interface systems, including different ice crystal faces across different temperatures~\cite{yasuda2024layer}.
+In our ice--rubber interfaces, this is evidenced by the gradual shifts in $g(\bm{x})$ distributions with temperature (Fig.~\ref{fig:gx_profiles_254_267}), demonstrating the robustness of the approach.
+Focusing on 269~K, we computed the score $g(\bm{x})$ for the four premelting layers, and compared the score to those of bulk solid and liquid water systems.
+For the rubber interface, Layers 1 and 2 show similar properties to the bulk liquid system (Fig.~\ref{fig:fig3}C), indicating that these layers predominantly consist of liquid-like molecules.